Retail Construction: 9 Essential Success Strategies (2026 Guide)

 Typical Timeline Phases

-• Design and permitting: 4-8 weeks
+- Design and permitting: 4–8 weeks depending on jurisdiction and project complexity

-• Fixture installation: 1-2 weeks
+- Fixture installation: 1–2 weeks for millwork, shelving, and display systems

-• Merchandising and stocking: 1-2 weeks
+- Merchandising and stocking: 1–2 weeks to fill shelves and create visual displays

-• Staff training: 1 week
+- Staff training: 1 week minimum before opening to the public

-Accelerating When Necessary
+Accelerating the Schedule When Necessary

-• Additional crews working simultaneously
+- Additional crews working simultaneously on different areas of the space

-• Pre-fabrication of assemblies off-site
+- Pre-fabrication of assemblies off-site to reduce on-site construction time

 Special Requirements in Retail Construction